BeckySkel/project-5-frontend/README.md

 ### Future Features

-#### ...
+- Unfortunately, I did not manage to fulfill all my user stories so some planned features for the future would be:

+#### Add Due Date to Projects and Tasks
-- In the future, I'd like to ...
+- In the future, I'd like to include due dates to help the user(s) plan their time and set deadlines.

-#### ...
+#### Privacy Control
-- Another helpful feature would be ...
+- Another helpful feature would be to allow users the option to share their plans witha wider audience if they choose.
+Permissions could be set per project as Everyone, Connections only, Me only.

+#### Add Comments and Votes/Likes
+- Users could comment on tasks to track progress and development and up/down vote ideas.

-#### ...
+#### Comment Tags
-- Either inputted by the poster at time of creation or voted on by the community (or both), the recipe could be assigned a difficulty (beginner, intermediate or pro) so that user's can select based on their current abilities.
-There is currently already a 'Quick & Easy' tag so this could be extended to include other difficulty tags.
+- If comments were included, user's could tag one another to draw attention to a task/project.

-#### ...
+#### Manage Comments
-- Similarly ...
+- Project creators would be able to manage comments.

-#### ...
+#### Custom Categories
-- ...
+- Adding custom categories to extend the "To do" and "complete" options would allow users to track tasks at all stages of the project.

-#### ...
+#### Calendar
-- Adding a ...
+- Calendar tools are a popular and useful feature on planning apps and would be a welcome addition.

 ### Testing
 - Throughout the project, I relied heavily on [Chrome Devtools](https://developer.chrome.com/docs/devtools/) to help me view this project on different screen sizes so that I could adjust elements, create media queries (by adding bootstrap classes) for responsive design and debug JavaScript by logging outcomes to the console.